Orckestra/orc-shared/docs/hocs.md

 A combination of the redux store connector with the `react-router` router, enabling routing information to be accessed.
 Is also used when navigation does not cause a view change as expected.
 Drop in replacement for `react-redux`'s `connect()` HOC.

+## `withAuthentication(Component)`

+Used to add an authentication check and loader/error message if not authenticated.
+Not usually used for app building, but is part of the AppFrame component.

 ## `withClickOutside(Component)`

 Adds support for a `onClickOutside` prop to the component.
 This prop should be a function, and is used as an event handler for clicks outside the elements rendered by the component.
 Useful for e.g. closing dropdowns, intercepting clicks outside a modal dialog, etc. Clicks outside are handled during the capture phase, on `window.document`.
 This permits stopping event propagation at this point, before any DOM elements are allowed to respond to it.

+## `withErrorBoundary(name, handler)(Component)`

+Sets an [error boundary ](https://reactjs.org/docs/error-boundaries.html) on the wrapped component using the given name and handler.
+Use this to capture and handle render-time errors.

 ## `withId(name)(Component)`